mhorpheus/test/DFIR-Threat-Intel.md

 https://github.ibm.com/X-Force-IRIS-Intel/YARA-Signatures/

 ## Requesting TI Support for Standalone Intel Engagements

-This section should address requests for Intel Engagements which fall outside scope of supporting IR engagement.
-In such cases XFIR becomes a proxy for Intel based deliverables.
-Currently a separate discussion is ongoing and led by Chris Sperry and Davide Paltrinieri from XFIR EU.
+All other requests for Intel Engagements, which are not supporting an ongoing IR engagement should be handled according to a separate process documented [here](https://github.ibm.com/XFIR/XFIR-master-wiki/wiki/Process-for-Intel-related-proactive-services).

 ## Additional XFTI Resources
  - Main IRIS Publisher Page - https://w3.ibm.com/w3publisher/x-force-iris